CatherineMeng/site-academic/content/authors/admin/_index.md

 ---

 Yuan Meng is a Ph.D candidate in Computer Engineering at University of Southern California under the advisement of professor [Viktor K. Prasanna](https://sites.usc.edu/prasanna/).
-Her research interest is accelerating computationally intensive algorithms on heterogeneous computing platforms.
-Her current focuses include accelerating Deep Reinforcement Learning algorithms on shared-memory, data parallel architecture (CPU, GPU) and spatial architecture (FPGA).
+Her research interests are accelerating computationally intensive algorithms on heterogeneous computing platforms, and developing portable software and libraries for the same.
+Her current focus is accelerating Deep Reinforcement Learning algorithms on composable infrastructures with shared-memory, data parallel architecture (CPU, GPU) and spatial architecture (FPGA).

 {style="text-align: justify;"}